Sytuacja społeczno-gospodarcza kraju

 Construction and assembly production3

-The year-on-year decrease of construction and assembly production was more significant than in the previous two months.
-Production was lower than in April 2024 in entities specialising in construction of buildings and in civil engineering, while it was higher in enterprises dealing mainly with specialised construction activities.
-Sales of restoration works decreased, while of investment works increased.
+The year-on-year decline in construction and assembly production, observed since February, maintained, although for seasonally unadjusted production it was smaller than in the previous month.
+Production decreased in entities specialising in construction of buildings and civil engineering, while it increased at companies engaged mainly in specialised construction activities.
+Sales of investment works were higher than in May 2024, while sales of restoration works were lower.

 SEASONALLY UNADJUSTED